 Featured readers at Tree are mostly Canadian poets whose work has been published in book form, although short story writers, playwrights and novelists sometimes appear at Tree.
 These writers help expose new and aspiring local writers, as well as the wider literary community and general public, to current themes and trends in Canadian literature.
 This fosters an appreciation and understanding of the works of modern Canadian writers while establishing a high artistic standard to which developing writers can aspire.

-The Tree Reading Series is run by a volunteer executive of three artistic directors, and is overseen by an advisory board.
+The Tree Reading Series is run by a volunteer executive of two artistic co-directors, and is overseen by an advisory board including Margaret Zielinski, Vera Wabegijig and Elanor Boyle Stanley (incoming treasurer), Claudia Radmore and Claire Farley.

 Also Tree's treasurer.
 Originally from Calgary, Colin Morton has been active in Ottawa's literary community for over thirty years.
 He has published ten books of poetry, including The Coastlines of the Archipelago, Dance, Misery, The Local Cluster and, in fall 2013, Winds and Strings (BuschekBooks).
 Among other awards, Morton has twice received the Archibald Lampman Award for Poetry.